 Is your industry among those that get the best results with loyalty programs?

-Remember: Loyalty programs are about making people fall in love with your brand so that instead of thinking where they should shop for a particular product or service, your store would be their go-to destination.
+Remember: Loyalty programs are about making people fall in love with your brand, so that instead of wondering where they should shop for a particular product or service, your store would be their go-to destination.